 If you don’t have any labels, just use a permanent marker and write down “fragile” on the box.
 It would be good to write down what is in each box.
 If you spare time for that, you will unpack after a move much easier.
 Also, one of the most common moving day tips is to male make a photo inventory of your belongings before your long-distance movers come.

 Labeling doesn't take too much time, but it will make life easier for you and your movers

 Mistakes to Avoid When Packing Glassware

 The other common mistake is that people don’t wrap this the right way.
 Your paper wrap should go around your stemware and inside as well, so basically, the paper should cover the whole glass.
-When placing the items in the container, make sure you don’t place them vertically but horizontally and make sure there is not much space between them.
+When placing the items in the container, make sure you don’t place them vertically but horizontally, and make sure there is not much space between them.

 Also, don’t mix big and small items in one container.
-For instance, if you have a large crystal vase, don’t mix this with your champagne drinking props or something made from ceramic.
+For instance, if you have a large crystal vase, don’t mix this with your champagne-drinking props or something made from ceramic.
 Make sure to place this with the same structure items.
 Do not put large, bulky items with anything else.
 Just pack this alone with a lot of cushion foam or towels.